Need some information?

 RDG is represented by two executives: Felix Lerch (CEO, PR) and Michael Lynch (CFO).

 Regionally responsible project managers represent local projects on behalf of RDG in each case.
-For the Salzach-Inn/Ampfing region, this is Ernst Burgschwaiger.

 The German market is already so saturated, right?
 What can RDG offer as a relatively small player in the market?